Preface¶

 It is now almost a quarter century since Allen Downey first released his textbook, How to think like a computer scientist, under the GNU General Public License, providing me with a resource I could use to teach Python to my high school computer science students at a time when no textbook existed for teaching introductory computer science with Python.

-Twenty-four years later I am once again working on a re-mix of the book, this time to develop it into a C++ textbook for use in two dual-enrolled courses at the Arlington Career Center that are part of the Virginia Community College System’s new computer science sequence, Object-Oriented Programming and Data Structures and Analysis of Algorithms.
+Twenty-five years later I am once again working on a re-mix of the book, this time to develop it into a C++ textbook for use in two dual-enrolled courses at the Arlington Career Center that are part of the Virginia Community College System’s new computer science sequence, Object-Oriented Programming and Data Structures and Analysis of Algorithms.

 This effort began with a trip down memory lane, when I found a pdf on the Universidade Federal do Paraná website of a version of the book that two of my high school seniors, Paul Bui and Jonah Cohen, worked on back in 2001 as a resource for our AP Computer Science AB course at Yorktown High School in Arlington, Virginia.
 Paul has now been a computer science colleague with me in Arlington Public Schools for more than 15 years, and kindly offered to contribute the Forward to this new edition of our book.